- Program Details

 This broad approach to BE allows students to explore the varied options available to biomedical engineers and postpone selecting a specific career path until their senior year.

 BE provides a wide range of career options and is among the fastest growing engineering areas.
 BEs are instrumental in improving the quality and reducing the cost of health care.
 Cardiac pacemakers, CT scanners and artificial hips are just a few of the specific products with which BEs deal.
-Although BE coursework generally focuses on medical device design, development, production, and use, biomedical engineers can apply their board and deep engineering and life science knowledge to a wide range of related problems.
+Although BE coursework generally focuses on medical device design, development, production, and use, biomedical engineers can apply their broad and deep engineering and life science knowledge to a wide range of related problems.
 For example, several program graduates now work in automotive safety and comfort related jobs.
 Others are physicians and lawyers.
 Some biomedical engineers start their own businesses developing new services or consulting with industry or research centers, while others work for the government developing and ensuring proper regulation of medical equipment.

 Upon graduation, MSOE BE students have immediately started great careers with companies such as: